-5.0 TRAINING
+6.0 TRAINING

-- 5.1 The CIPFA Code also requires that Members with responsibility for treasury management receive adequate training in treasury management.
-This especially applies to Members responsible for scrutiny (i.e. the Audit Committee).
-An in-house training course for Members (which was also attended by officers) was provided by Capita Asset Services Treasury Solutions in September 2013. - 5.2 The training needs of the County Council's staff involved in investment management are monitored, reviewed and addressed on an on-going basis and are discussed as part of the staff appraisal process.
+6.1 The CIPFA Code also requires that Members with responsibility for treasury management receive adequate training in treasury management.
+This especially applies to Members

+- responsible for scrutiny (i.e. the Audit Committee).
+An in-house training course for Members (which was also attended by officers) was provided by Link Asset Services Treasury Solutions in September 2013. - 6.2 The training needs of the County Council's staff involved in investment management are monitored, reviewed and addressed on an on-going basis and are discussed as part of the staff appraisal process.
 In practice most training needs are addressed through attendance at courses and seminars provided by CIPFA, the LGA and others on a regular ongoing basis.

-6.0 TREASURY MANAGEMENT CONSULTANTS
+7.0 TREASURY MANAGEMENT CONSULTANTS

-- 6.1 The County Council uses Capita Asset Services Treasury solutions as its external treasury management advisors. - 6.2 The County Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
+- 7.1 The County Council uses Link Asset Services Treasury solutions (previously Capita Asset Services) as its external treasury management advisors. - 7.2 The County Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The County Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.

-7.0 REVIEW BY AUDIT COMMITTEE
+8.0 REVIEW BY AUDIT COMMITTEE

-- 7.1 In its scrutiny role of the County Council's Treasury Management policies, strategies and day to day activities, the Audit Committee receives regular Treasury Management reports.
-These reports provide Audit Committee Members with details of the latest Treasury Management developments, both at a local and national level and enable them to review Treasury Management arrangements and consider whether they wish to make any recommendations to the Executive. - 7.2 As the County Council is required to approve an up to date Annual Treasury Management and Investment Strategy before the start of the new financial year, it is therefore not realistic for the Audit Committee to review this document in advance of its submission to Executive and the subsequent consideration by County Council on 15 February 2017. - 7.3 As in recent years it is therefore proposed that the Treasury Management Policy Statement (Appendix A) and updated Annual Treasury Management and Investment Strategy for 2017/18 (Appendix B) is submitted for review by the Audit Committee on 2 March 2017.
+- 8.1 In its scrutiny role of the County Council's Treasury Management policies, strategies and day to day activities, the Audit Committee receives regular Treasury Management reports.
+These reports provide Audit Committee Members with details of the latest Treasury Management developments, both at a local and national level and enable them to review Treasury Management arrangements and consider whether they wish to make any recommendations to the Executive. - 8.2 As the County Council is required to approve an up to date Annual Treasury Management and Investment Strategy before the start of the new financial year, it is therefore not realistic for the Audit Committee to review this document in advance of its submission to Executive and the subsequent consideration by County Council on 21 February 2018. - 8.3 As in recent years it is therefore proposed that the Treasury Management Policy Statement (Appendix A) and updated Annual Treasury Management and Investment Strategy for 2018/19 (Appendix B) is submitted for review by the Audit Committee on 1 March 2018.
 Any resulting proposals for change would then be considered at a subsequent meeting of the Executive.
-If any such proposals were accepted and required a change to the (by then) recently approved Strategy document the Executive would submit a revised document to the County Council at its meeting on 23 May 2017.
+If any such proposals were accepted and required a change to the (by then) recently approved Strategy document the Executive would submit a revised document to the County Council at its meeting on 16 May 2018.

-8.0 ARRANGEMENTS FOR MONITORING / REPORTING TO MEMBERS
+9.0 ARRANGEMENTS FOR MONITORING / REPORTING TO MEMBERS